 |Zorjirushi BB-PAC20||Custom – |

-Gluten-free programs were not available when Beth Hensperger wrote the BLBMC (2000).
-She addressed gluten-free (p.
+In the BLBMC (2000), before “gluten-free” programs were built into bread machines, Beth Hensperger addressed gluten-free (p.
 170) baking as baking with specialty flour.
 Gluten-free does not mean yeast free.
 Some gluten-free bread is leavened with yeast, but some gluten-free recipes involve chemical leaven e.g. baking powder, baking soda.
 She suggested using a quick rise bake program.
 For loaves leavened without yeast, which are traditionally called “Quick Bread’ (p.
 538) she prefers the quick bread program or cake program that mixes a batter and bakes.
 Gluten-free bread is mixed but not kneaded – but it has to be mixed which occurs in a knead phase in a bread machine program.
 A yeast-leavened gluten-free dough needs to rise.
 It does not necessarily have to be knocked down after rising, but some gluten-free programs include knockdowns.